kermitt2/softdata_mentions_client/Readme.md

 * to a collection of documents harvested by [biblio-glutton-harvester](https://github.com/kermitt2/biblio-glutton-harvester) and [article-dataset-builder](https://github.com/kermitt2/article-dataset-builder), with the benefit of re-using the collection manifest for injectng metadata and keeping track of progress.
 The collection can be stored locally or on a S3 storage.

+The client can call either one of the two services or both, parallelizing queries efficiently for individual or combined services.

 ## Requirements

 The client has been tested with Python 3.6-3.8.

-The client requires a working [Softcite software mention recognition service](https://github.com/ourresearch/software-mentions) and a working [Datastet dataStet mention recognition service](https://github.com/kermitt2/datastet).
+The client requires a working [Softcite software mention recognition service](https://github.com/ourresearch/software-mentions) and/or a working [Datastet dataStet mention recognition service](https://github.com/kermitt2/datastet).
 Service host and port can be changed in the `config.json` file of the client.

 The easiest is to use docker images for running these services: